 - Creditworthiness.
 Predictability in future earnings is a positive factor in creditworthiness.

 - Risk management.
 Statements reflect better and more accurately how FX risk is managed.

-- Documentation.
+Satisfying the relevant documentation requirements is essential if hedge accounting is to be applied.
 Documentation should be in place for each hedged item and hedging instrument, and should include descriptions of the following:

 - The type of hedge